SirWumpus/post4/README.md

 - - -
 ### SAVE-BUFFERS
 ( -- )
-Save all the dirty buffer to the block file.
+Save all the dirty block buffers to the block file.

 - - -
 ### SCR